-Networks and web applications are highly complex environments which require months of work and resources to configure securely.
-While it seems that a penetration tester only has to find one flaw to compromise an asset, a security team has to patch and securely configure hundreds to thousands of different potential entry points.
+Networks and web applications are highly complex environments that require months of work and resources to configure securely.
+While it seems that pen testers only need to find one flaw to compromise an asset, a security team has to patch and securely configure hundreds to thousands of different potential entry points.

 This is the very reason why security testing is imperative.
-With such an expansive environment, it’s all to easy for vulnerabilities to be unknowingly introduce.
+With such an expansive environment, it’s all too easy for vulnerabilities to be unknowingly introduced.
 To get a true understanding of an application’s security risk, having a single penetration every year is possibly not the best approach.

 A penetration test should not be seen as a tick-box exercise.
-It should be utilised as best as possible to ensure the application is hardened and reviewed whenever a code change is made.
+It should be utilized as best as possible to ensure the application is hardened and reviewed whenever a code change is made.